Why Train With Us?

 Our student teachers rate the quality of tutorial support they receive very highly.

 Our Primary Schools Direct PGCE Programme with QTS is delivered jointly with Wolverhampton University at their Walsall campus and combines mainstream and SEND pedagogy.
+During your training you will also gain 60 Masters credits as you work towards four written assignments.

 Overview of the Training